Coati Animal: A Fascinating Mammal You Need to Know About

 Given their playful nature and cute appearance, it’s no surprise that some people wonder if coatis can be kept as pets.
 While it’s legal in certain places to own a coati, it’s generally not recommended.
 Coatis are wild animals with specific needs that are difficult to meet in a domestic environment.

-See also Otter Animal: The Playful Engineers of the Water World
+See also Buffalo Animal: The Majestic Beast of the Wild

 They can be aggressive, especially during mating season, and their sharp claws and strong teeth can cause injury.
 Additionally, their foraging behavior means they’ll likely wreak havoc on a home, digging through trash and tearing apart furniture.